Major revision September 2009

 ED023 We will move towards a system in which early years education extends until the age of 6.
 This will mean that academic learning is not introduced until the age of 6.
 That does not preclude those who wish to enter their children into school earlier from doing so.

-ED024 Free and subsidised nurseries and early years education combined with Citizens’ Income would help to create structures that encourage and support parental involvement and nurture in these important years.
+ED024 Free nurseries and early years education combined with Citizens’ Income would help to create structures that encourage and support parental involvement and nurture in these important years.
 We would build upon and continue successful schemes such as Sure Start.

 ED025 All early years establishments must enable regular outdoor access for children.